GabrielTavernini/NeatJS/README.md

 A JavaScript implementation of the Neat Algorithm. <br/>
 Genome Drawing done using D3.js

-# Disclaimer
-Totally not optimize!
-It's just me trying to get into NeuroEvolution Algorithms.

 # Examples
 #### Classification
 Using an evolutionary process we eventually get a network that can identify whenever a point is on one side or the other of the line.